q1akm/cafe_garden/README.md

 # This website is built with Vite+React and Tailwindcss

-Responsive Design: clear and Easy for every device
+Responsive Design: clear and easy for every device

 Live Demo: https://cafe-garden.netlify.app/